current Campus projects

 Jewett Regional Science Education Center

-When students begin classes in fall 2019, they will be the first of many to study in the new Northern State University Regional Science Education Center, which will advance educational and research opportunities for the university and the entire region.
+When students began classes in fall 2019, they were the first of many to study in the new Harvey C. Jewett IV Regional Science Education Center, which will advance educational and research opportunities for the university and the entire region.

 Center construction began in spring 2018 at the corner of South State Street and Twelfth Avenue Southeast, which serves as a gateway to campus.
 The site, on the west side of South State Street between the former Jerde Hall and Johnson Fine Arts Center, previously was the football practice field.

 Great Plains East and Great Plains West

-Two residence halls – one located south of the Mewaldt-Jensen Building and the other at the site of the former Lindberg Hall – are nearly complete.
-One hall will provide a pod-style design, with eight to 10 traditional double rooms situated around a common living space and community bathroom.
-The other hall will be designed with a series of semi-suites and suites offering both double and single rooms.
+Two new residence halls – one located south of the Mewaldt-Jensen Building and the other at the site of the former Lindberg Hall – opened in fall 2018.
+One hall provides a pod-style design, with eight to 10 traditional double rooms situated around a common living space and community bathroom.
+The other hall is designed with a series of semi-suites and suites offering both double and single rooms.

 Athletic and Recreation Fields